Steam Ejector in Refrigeration Cycle Simulation, Paper CFD Validation, ANSYS Fluent

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.

-The present problem simulates the water vapor flow inside a steam ejector.
+The present problem simulates the water vapor flow inside a steam ejector by ANSYS Fluent software.
 This numerical simulation is based on the reference paper “CFD simulation on the effect of primary nozzle geometries for a steam ejector in refrigeration cycle” and the results of the present numerical work are compared and validated with the results in the reference article.
 An ejector is a mechanical device that uses an actuator fluid to suck a secondary material (gas, liquid, or solid particles), and finally the actuator fluid and the suction substance are mixed together and exit from the system.

 Ejectors have two main functions, including vacuuming and suctioning gases, as well as mixing fluids.
 The ejector modeled in the present work has a convergent-divergent structure and inside it, a convergent-divergent nozzle is located.
 The operating mechanism of this ejector is such that the water vapor enters the ejector as the primary fluid and by passing through the convergent part of the nozzle, which has a smaller cross section, it accelerates and according to Bernoulli’s law, the pressure decreases.